Residence requirements for 'Home' students

 and the main purpose for your residence in the UK and islands must not have been to receive full-time education during any part of that three- year period.

 You are an EU national who has lived in the EEA for three years before the start of your course, and you are exercising your right to work in the UK.

 Please note: Assigning Fee Status is a very complex area and therefore the information above is not intended to be an exhaustive guide.
-For more information, see the information sheet produced by UKCISA on whether you qualify as a 'home' or 'overseas' student.
+Check the UKCISA guide for definitive advice.